fdietz/team_dashboard/README.markdown

 ### Number Widget
 Shows the current integer value provided by the data source and a label.
 The widget supports up to three values.
 Use it to show for the example the number of errors on specific system.

+It currently supports a demo data source and a http proxy data source.

 #### Configuration
 <table>
   <tr>